Annisa Pohan: Tunggadewi Foundation

-Pohan is the founder of Tunggadewi Foundation, which aids women and children.
+Pohan is the founder of the Tunggadewi Foundation, which aids women and children.
 It was founded in 2009 by Pohan and her friends, including Rumah Pintar (Smart House) and Jendela Dunia (Window on the World).
 It offers informal learning centers free of charge to children and their mothers.

-The name Tunggadewi was taken from a queen who reigned during the period of the Majapahit Kingdom and was known for the way in which her wisdom and justice brought prosperity and well being to her people.
-The name reflects their hope that the Foundation can bring well being to the people by focusing on empowering women and enhancing education.
+The name Tunggadewi was taken from a queen who reigned during the period of the Majapahit Kingdom and was known for how her wisdom and justice brought prosperity and well-being to her people.
+The name reflects their hope that the Foundation can bring well-being to the people by focusing on empowering women and enhancing education.

 Personal life

 She married Agus Harimurti Yudhoyono, the first son of former President of Indonesia Susilo Bambang Yudhoyono and his wife, Kristiani Herrawati, in 2005.
 After their long period of relationship, they married on 8 July 2005.
-The reception was held in Bogor Palace, in Bogor, West Java.

-In 2008, the first daughter of Pohan and Yudhoyono, Almira Tunggadewi Yudhoyono was born on 17 August, on Indonesian Independence day.
+On 17 August 2008, the first daughter of Pohan and Yudhoyono was born on the 63rd Indonesian Independence Day.

 In 2009, Pohan followed her husband to the United States where he took Master of Public Administration at the John F. Kennedy School of Government at Harvard, Massachusetts, US, and Maneuver Captains Career Course at Fort Benning, Georgia.
 In 2011 Pohan and her family returned to Indonesia.